AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-document-states.md

 ---
 title: Document state
-description: Learn the types of document states in AEM Guides.
+description: Learn the types of document states in Adobe Experience Manager Guides.
 Know how to change or view the document state and use the document state in DDLC.
 exl-id: 3a68b2ed-b917-4f05-8b2b-d2722a740502
 feature: Authoring, Features of Web Editor, Document State
 role: User